Cooperative AI Foundation

 • Empirical methods for evaluating/measuring capabilities in frontier AI systems

-• Research on AI systems' tendencies toward cooperative behavior
+• Research on AI systems' tendencies toward cooperative behaviour

-• Mechanisms to promote cooperative behavior in multi-agent systems
+• Mechanisms to promote cooperative behaviour in multi-agent systems

 • How AI can help humans cooperate more effectively